 It is the consultant team's opinion that the proposed plan can be achieved (which meets the Province's and UHOP/AEGD Secondary Plans intent for these lands to support the Airport) while ensuring a net positive ecological gain for the site.
+As illustrated within Appendix G, each applicable UHOP and AEGD policy has been met, illustrating that the concept plan is in conformance with municipal natural heritage policies.
 The conceptual restoration plan (as outlined within Section 7) illustrates how the wetland will be compensated at a 1:1 ratio elsewhere on the site and will replicate existing functions (contribution of allochthonous material, water storage, etc.), while enhancing the flora and habitat diversity within the Subject Lands (through the installation of native plant materials, creation of pollinator habitat, addition of brush and rock piles for smaller wildlife species).
 The functions of the two HDFs on site will continue to be replicated through the created wetland and the conveyance swale.
 The proposed mitigation measures (as illustrated within Section 6) will work to prevent adverse effects to downstream habitats.
 Further, as has been detailed within the report, consideration was first given to whether avoidance or mitigation was a viable option for the site.
-No negative impacts are predicted as a result of the proposed site development, provided the abovenoted mitigative and restorative measures are enacted.
+No negative impacts are predicted as a result of the proposed site development, provided the above-noted mitigative and restorative measures are enacted.
 The proposed development concept meets the UHOP Volume 1 Policy C.2.3. requirements.
 Moreover, the proposed site development is in alignment with Section C.2.5 of the UHOP.